azharyy/text_classification/README.md

 # text_classification
-this is a nlp a.i project that uses machince learning to understand the sentiment of a piece of text [project report.docx](https://github.com/azharyy/text_classification/files/8692677/project.report.docx)
+this is a nlp a.i project that uses machince learning to understand the sentiment of a piece of text.  full project report here
+[project report.docx](https://github.com/azharyy/text_classification/files/8692677/project.report.docx)